AlwaysHungrie/constella/setup/README.md

 ## 3. Gvproxy Setup (Optional)

-In order for a wallet to connect with the internet, gvproxy is required to be configured and running.
+In order for a wallet to connect with the internet, gvproxy is required to be running.
-Run the `./gvproxy.sh` script in order to setup gvproxy to start on boot and start port forwarding correctly.
+Run the `./proxy.sh` script in order to setup gvproxy and start port forwarding correctly.

 ## Next Steps